 Contact with other people carrying the disease.

-The team receive numerous notifications of infectious disease, of which not all are cases of food poisoning.
-If you think that you have food poisoning, please contact your doctor and arrange for a stool sample to be laboratory tested.
 Please be aware that we can only investigate an alleged food poisoning if you believe it is directly linked to a premises in our district.
 The Food Safety Team investigates cases of suspected food poisoning in order to achieve the following objectives:

 Avian influenza is an infectious disease of birds caused by the influenza A virus.
 Birds are the hosts for most avian influenza viruses and a variety of influenza subtypes can be found in birds, particularly in water fowl and shore birds.
 Domestic poultry are especially vulnerable and the virus can rapidly cause epidemics in flocks.